-Netflix ‘Bloodine’ Season Three Will Be The Series Finale [Spoilers]
+Netflix ‘Bloodine’ Season 3 Will Be The Series Finale [Spoilers]

 ‘The Fall’ Is The Best Netflix Series You Probably Aren’t Watching Yet

-So why would Bloodline be cancelled before it had a natural end?
+So why would Bloodline be canceled before it had a natural end?
 The story goes that there are several things at play.
 Even though the show is created for and by Netflix, Bloodline is produced by Sony.
-Season two of Bloodline debuted at the end of May last year, and in July, Netflix announced that Bloodline was renewed, and that season three would not be the last season, but soon after, they announced that it would, and also reduced the episode run to ten, and licensing fees were slashed.
+Season 2 of Bloodline debuted at the end of May last year, and in July, Netflix announced that Bloodline was renewed and that Season 3 would not be the last season, but soon after, they announced that it would, and also reduced the episode run to 10, and licensing fees were slashed.
 Supposedly, if you ask Sony, it’s on Netflix, and if you ask Netflix, it’s Sony.

 But both sides agree on one thing, creating the series for Netflix, Bloodline is very expensive to make.
-Bloodline takes place in Key West, and is shot almost entirely in Key West on location.
-Florida used to have huge tax incentives, but the program has fizzled out according to executive producer Todd Kessler.
+Bloodline takes place in Key West and is shot almost entirely in Key West on location.
+Florida used to have huge tax incentives, but the program has fizzled out, according to executive producer Todd Kessler.

 “We decided to set the show there, because it’s crucial to what the show is, not because of the tax incentive, but it does affect things financially for us and the show will be challenged because of that.
 It makes things more difficult.”